owlbarn/tutorial/book/introduction/README.md

 We can say that the Lambda calculus is the basis of all functional programming languages.

 Compared to imperative programming, functional programming features immutable data, first-class functions, and optimisations on tail-recursion.
-By using techniques such as higher oder functions, currying, map & reduce etc., functional programming can often achieves parallelisation of threads, lazy evaluation, and determinism of program execution.
+By using techniques such as higher order functions, currying, map & reduce etc., functional programming can often achieve parallelisation of threads, lazy evaluation, and determinism of program execution.
 But asides from these benefits, we are now talking about numerical computation which requires good performance.
 The question is, do we want to use a functional programming language to do scientific computing?
 We hope that by presenting Owl, which built on the functional programming language OCaml, we can give you an satisfactory answer.